 Sponsors have the option of submitting documentation to help demonstrate a Project's compatibility with the Authority goals and/or project viability or convey the Project's vision that provides context outside of the Authority's PPA market review as described above.
 This documentation is not required, but could provide community-level information about an area's market characteristics that is not reflected in the market factors and indicators described above.
-Additional information is provided in the 2024-2025 PPA Review Parameters document, available on the Website.
+Additional information is provided in the PPA Review Parameters document.